usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 ## Overview

-As part of the DITAP program, participants complete a capstone project that simulates the end-to-end lifecycle of a modern digital service acquisition.
+As part of the DITAP program, participants complete an LDA project that simulates the end-to-end lifecycle of a modern digital service acquisition.
 Known as the Live Digital Assignment (LDA), this experience reinforces core DITAP objectives by immersing participants in real-world procurement practices.

 The LDA fosters empathy by engaging participants in vendor constraints and the storytelling skills required to craft compelling proposals.
 It strengthens stakeholder engagement through interviews with real agencies or companies, and sharpens communication skills through proposal writing, peer review, and formal presentations.
 Participants apply Agile and Human-Centered Design (HCD) principles throughout, deepening their ability to scope problems, engage vendors, and assess technical solutions.